 Word of mouth transactions can often be like the big fish stories, a bit embellished.
 Good sources I will trust, others I toss back into the lake.

 Our worst fear has come true.
 Someone is actually using auction results as data that drives costs that affect Joe consumer car guy each and every day, the premiums we pay for our collector car insurance policies.
+Illegal, no of course not.
+Bad form and insulting to our intelligence?
+Absolutely.
 How stupid are we?
 The collector car insurance companies generate premium revenue based on their own price guide?
-Here let me pour water down your back and then tell you it is just raining? hahah. -Jake
+Here let me pour water down your back and then tell you it is just raining?
+Driving the narrative or even contributing to your product in the market place as shameless as this is disappointing. hahah.